 My first published criticism of the computer industryGreg Bryant

-I spent some time in Manhattan, and briefly interned at the psychology magazine 'Behavioral Medicine',
+folk in many countries.
+On the way back, I spent some time in Manhattan, and briefly interned at the psychology

-I was influenced by Joseph Weizenbaum's 1976 book 'Computer Power and Human Reason', and so I wrote a news
+I was impressed by Joseph Weizenbaum's 1976 book 'Computer Power and Human Reason', and I wrote a news

-item to bring attention to his primary point: automated psychiatry is deceptive, as is any application where a
+item to bring attention to his primary point: 'automated psychiatry' is deceptive.